mozilla-services/tecken/docs/configuration.rst

 ======

 First of all, Tecken will never *create* S3 buckets for you.
 They are expected to already exist.
-This is one exception to this; if you do local development with Docker and ``motocker``, those configured buckets are automatically created when the server starts.
-This is to ease local development since ``motocker`` uses RAM to remember things like bucket creation.
+There is one exception to this; if you do local development with Docker and ``minio``, those configured buckets are automatically created when the server starts.
+This is a convenience just for local development to avoid needing any complicated instructions to get up and running.

 S3 buckets needs to be specified in two distinct places.
 One for where Tecken can **read** symbols from and one for where Tecken can **write**.